rehkad/Moogla/README.md

 used for tracking request counts (default `redis://localhost:6379`).
 These values can also be passed to `create_app` or `moogla serve`.

+The authentication subsystem relies on a secret key for signing tokens.
+Set `MOOGLA_SECRET_KEY` to override the default value of `"secret"`.

 ## Running with Docker

 Build the image and start the server: